woodencross23/planet-crafter/README.md

+NOTICE: Create a backup (rar, zip eg.) of your whole savegame folder before copying this.
+Turn off steam cloud savegame for this game and restart everything before copying.
+You can turn on cloud later, when everything runs stable.

-My lategame savefile in planet crafter:
+Finally i proudly present my lategame savefile in planet crafter:

 C:\Users\<Username>\AppData\LocalLow\MijuGames\Planet Crafter\Custom-X.json